Why Is Your Cellular/Mobile Data So Slow? – Reasons and Fix it

 One of the most common causes of slow internet speeds on mobile devices is outdated network drivers.
 To ensure that your device is taking advantage of all the latest improvements in connectivity, it’s important to keep your network drivers up to date.

 There are a few different ways to update your network drivers.
-Using a Windows PC; you can use the Device Manager to check for and install updates.
+Using a Windows PC, you can use the Device Manager to check for and install updates.
 You can go to Settings > General > Software Update on iPhone or iPad to check for and install updates.

 Once you’ve updated your network drivers, you can witness a significant improvement in your internet speed.